creativefabrica/vat/README.md

 }
 ```

-If you only need EU validation or UK validation for some reason, you can skip passing the unneeded client.<br>
+If you only need EU validation and/or UK validation for some reason, you can skip passing the unneeded clients.<br>
-If you try to validate a VAT and the respective client is not present either `ErrViesClientNotProvided` or `ErrUKVatClientNotProvided` error will be returned.
+In this case the `Validate` function will only validate format using the `Parse` function.

 [Full example](/example/main.go)